openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/CreateORAAssignment.rst

 #.
 Under **Add New Component**, select **Open Response**.

 #.
-Select one of the the Open Response Assessment templates listed.
+Select one of the Open Response Assessment templates listed.

 #.
 In the problem component that appears, select **Edit**.

-   You use this component editor to add prompts and the rubric, and to specify other settings for the open response assessment component.
+   You use this component editor to add prompts and the rubric and to specify other settings for the open response assessment component.

 #.
 Select **Save** each time you complete an editing session.
 You can continue